How to improve switching between chords on guitar (6 tips)

-I recently had a student ask me:
+I had a student ask me:

 “Is there anything you can recommend to help my hand strength, sometimes my hands cannot make the chord shapes that are required for a nice smooth clean chord, and I know one major problem that I have trouble with and hopefully you can help is chord switching in time, when I switch chords it takes me a while to get it to the right chord shape in time.
 Thanks.”